-In the form of the SVD, we claimed the matrix $\bA$ is a sum of $r$ rank-one matrices where $r$ is the number of nonzero singular values.
-And the number of nonzero singular values is actually the rank of the matrix.
+In the SVD, we claim that the matrix $\bA$ is a sum of $r$ rank-one matrices, where $r$ denotes the number of nonzero singular values.
+This count of nonzero singular values is, in fact, equal to the rank of the matrix.

-\begin{lemma}[The Number of Nonzero Singular Values vs the Rank] The number of nonzero singular values of matrix $\bA$ equals the rank of $\bA$. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:rank-equal-singular}] The rank of any symmetric matrix (here $\bA^\top\bA$) equals the number of nonzero eigenvalues (with repetitions) by Lemma~\ref{lemma:rank-of-symmetric} (p.~\pageref{lemma:rank-of-symmetric}).
-So the number of nonzero singular values equals the rank of $\bA^\top \bA$.
-By Lemma~\ref{lemma:rank-of-ata}, the number of nonzero singular values equals the rank of $\bA$. \end{proof}
+\begin{lemma}[The number of nonzero singular values vs the rank] The number of nonzero singular values of a matrix $\bA$ is equal to its rank. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:rank-equal-singular}] By Lemma~\ref{lemma:rank-of-symmetric}, the rank of any symmetric matrix (such as $\bA^\top \bA$) is equal to the number of nonzero eigenvalues (counting multiplicities).
+Thus, the number of nonzero singular values of $\bA$ equals the rank of $\bA^\top \bA$.
+By Lemma~\ref{lemma:rank-of-ata}, the number of nonzero singular values is therefore also equal to the rank of $\bA$. \end{proof}